ircdocs/modern-irc/_includes/modern-appendix.md

 This numeric is used by the IRCv3 [`tls`](http://ircv3.net/specs/extensions/tls-3.1.html) extension and indicates that the client may begin a TLS handshake.
 For more information on this numeric, see the linked IRCv3 specification.

 The text used in the last param of this message varies wildly.

+{% numericheader RPL_WHOISSECURE %}

+      "<client> <nick> :is using a secure connection"

+Sent as a reply to the {% command WHOIS %} command, this numeric shows the client is connecting to the server in a way the server considers reasonably safe from eavesdropping (e.g. connecting from localhost, using TLS, using Tor).

 {% numericheader ERR_STARTTLS %}